ChrBarth/pypod/README.md

 ## CHANGELOG:

+* 2021-05-17: cleaned up some logging messages, added -l / -log-level argument to pypod_gui.py so the loglevel can be changed on startup (is now CRITICAL, so very quiet by default)
 * 2021-05-16: Re-organized Amp&FX Settings-Tab, added "About"-dialog
 * 2021-05-14: Send MIDI CC and Program Change commands via GUI to the pod, also started to include some css
 * 2021-05-03: The first version I consider somewhat fully functional, especially in the GUI-section.
 Now I will need to do some extensive testing to find and remove bugs.
 One bug I already stumbled over is a segmentation fault when changing a lot of settings on the pod directly (this gets now live-updated in the GUI!).